Genz17/Genz17.github.io/_posts/2022-10-31-vim-settings.md

 title:  "VIM Settings"
 layout: archive
 ---
-Even trying a lot of much more convenient IDEs and editors, I still feel that VIM is what I want.
-If you are also a VIMer by chance, cheers!
+After trying a lot of IDEs and editors, I still feel that VIM/Neovim is what I want.
+Here I would like to share my .vimrc.

 ```
 set nocompatible